 How does a rotary drum granulator work?

-It tumbles material with a liquid binder, causing fines to aggregate into particles through rolling and collision, forming dense granules.
+It tumbles material with a liquid binder, forming granules through rolling and coalescence, enhanced by tumbling flights for agitation.

-It can process any dry, fine powder, including fertilizers, minerals, and specialty chemicals, often requiring pretreatment like crushing or drying.
+It handles dry, fine powders like fertilizers, minerals, and specialty chemicals, sometimes requiring pretreatment for optimal results.

-What are the advantages of a rotary drum granulator over a disc pelletizer?
+What are the advantages over a disc pelletizer?